maakbaas/esp8266-iot-framework/docs/getting-started.md

 ## Editing the Web Interface

 The web interface is contained in the `HTML` folder, and is developed using React and Webpack.
 To modify the provided interface you need to be familiar with these tools and have [NPM](https://www.npmjs.com/get-npm) installed.
 Of course you can also start your own GUI completely from scratch.
+To get started:

+1. Install NPM from the link above
+2. Go to the command line in your project folder, and run the command `npm ci` to install all required JS packages for the web GUI
-To start developing you can run `npm run dev` to start a Webpack Dev Server.
+3. To start developing you can run `npm run dev` to start a Webpack Dev Server.

 The API urls will be adjusted automatically when developing off the device.
 To get this working you will need to edit the IP address at the top of `html/js/index.js`.

 ```javascript
 if (process.env.NODE_ENV === 'production')